Guillem222/Poker-MonteCarlo-C/README.md

 |50 000 000| 2 046 058|
 |100 000 000 |4 078 959|

+This benchmark has been run in a machine with a Intel(R) Core(TM) i5-8250U CPU @ 1.60GHz.

 ## Simulator benchmark
 In this table you can see the time performance of the simulator algorithm.